-As demonstrated by the following graph, the amount of compensation actually paid to Mr. Houston and the average amount of compensation actually paid to the Company's NEOs as a group (excluding Mr. Houston) has decreased while total shareholder return has been positive over the three years presented in the table.
-The decrease in compensation actually paid over the three-year period is because a significant portion of compensation actually paid is comprised of equity awards, and in the case of Messrs.
-Houston and Young, vesting of equity awards is contingent upon achieving stock price targets as described in more detail in the section "Executive Compensation - Compensation Discussion and Analysis".
+As demonstrated by the following graph, the amount of compensation actually paid to Mr. Houston decreased between 2020 and 2022 and increased between 2022 and 2023.
+Similarly, the average amount of compensation actually paid to the company's NEOs as a group (excluding Mr. Houston) decreased between 2020 and 2022 and increased between 2022 and 2023.
+During that four-year period, total shareholder return has been positive.
+The variance in compensation actually paid over the four-year period is because a significant portion of compensation actually paid is comprised of equity awards, and in the case of Mr. Houston, vesting of equity awards is contingent upon achieving stock price targets as described in more detail in the section "Executive Compensation - Compensation Discussion and Analysis".